Get More Sleep Even If You Pump All Night Long

 Once baby starts taking more milk and longer stretches between feedings you’ll be able to get longer stretches of sleep.
 The first few weeks expect to be waking every 2-3 hours for pumping, with that wonderful 4 hour stretch in the beginning.
 I promise it really does get better.

 Prolonging sleep (which is great) can also make your breast engorged and with engorgement comes things like mastitis.

 What is Mastitis & How Does it Affect Pumping Mothers?

-Mastitis is very painful infection in your breast tissue.
-It is when one of your milk ducts gets clogged and the tissue around that area is hot to the touch, swollen and sometimes feels like a ball.
+Mastitis is a very painful infection in your breast tissue.
+It is when one of your milk ducts gets clogged and the tissue around that area is hot to the touch, swollen, and sometimes feels like a ball.

 How to Treat Mastitis:

 - Apply a hot wash cloth to your breast in the affected area